szanata/config_provider/README.md

 ### Overwriting via ENV variables

-You can overwrite any configuration, even nested ones, via the environment variables, just use __ (double underscores) to indicate a new level:
+You can overwrite any configuration, even nested ones, via the environment variables, just use **__** (double underscores) to indicate a nexted value:

 Given a *configs.json*: